newptcai/RandomTree.jl/README.md

 Note that since we are simulating a random tree, each time `degrees(tree)` is called, a random degree sequence is returned.

+Simulations on random trees usually need to compute a property of trees from its degree sequence.
-To generate 1000 Cayley Trees and record their height, type
+Several such simulations has been implemented in `src/simulator.jl`.
+For example, to generate 1000 Cayley Trees and calculate their height, type
 ```
 julia> sim = HeightSimulator(tree)
 height simulation of Cayley Tree of size 5